12 Bear Safety Tips • How To Hike In Bear Country

 This goes along with what to do once bear spray is discharged.
 However, that is not the only reason to contact the relevant parks authority.
 It’s a good idea whenever the bear displays notable behavior such as curiosity, bluff charges, or any human interaction.
 If you see a bear rummaging through a pack or trash can, alert park authorities.

-I’ve experienced only a handful of notable encounters with wildlife in years of hiking in bear country.
+In years of hiking in bear country, I’ve encountered only a handful of notable wildlife encounters.
 I’ve seen plenty of animals, but only two were cause for concern, and that’s the case for most people.
-The most likely scenario is you see an animal, and it carries on with its day at a distance.
+The most likely scenario is that you see an animal, and it carries on with its day at a distance.

 “Bare” Campsites